sema4hai/ehr-topic-model/README.md

 * scikit-learn 0.23.2
 * tmtoolkit 0.10.0

+For the Python packages (numpy onwards), they are handled by Poetry so just make sure the first 3 are installed.

 ### Installation
 #### Poetry
 Make sure you have [Poetry](https://python-poetry.org/) installed first.
 Refer to their docs for installation instructions.